Samuel Honzek

-Samuel Honzek (born November 12, 2004) is a Slovak professional ice hockey left wing currently playing for the Calgary Flames of the National Hockey League (NHL).
+Samuel Honzek (born November 12, 2004) is a Slovak professional ice hockey player who is a left wing for the Calgary Flames of the National Hockey League (NHL).

 Playing career

 Honzek played parts of two seasons of professional hockey for HK Dukla Trenčín of the Slovak Extraliga before coming to North America to play for the Vancouver Giants in the WHL in order to decrease his time needed to be NHL ready.
-Regarded as a top prospect in the 2023 NHL Entry Draft, he was drafted 16th overall by the Calgary Flames.
+Regarded as a top prospect in the 2023 NHL entry draft, he was drafted 16th overall by the Calgary Flames.

 On July 26, 2023, Honzek signed a three-year entry-level contract with the Flames.
 During an NHL preseason game for the Flames on October 4, 2023, Honzek sustained a lower body injury, causing him to miss the first 25 games of the 2023–24 WHL season.
 Upon his return, Honzek was named the captain of the Giants, and recorded 7 points in his first five games before leaving the team to participate in the 2024 World Junior Ice Hockey Championships.

 On October 9, 2024, Honzek reached a major milestone in his hockey career by making his NHL debut in a game against the Vancouver Canucks.